 How to never give up

-and disadvantaged.
 Life can be downright sad, even bleak.
 Whether you’ve lost a job, ended a relationship or someone close to you has passed away, sometimes it can be hard to believe that “Life happens for you, not to you.”

 When you feel like giving up, what can you do?
 The answer is, a lot!
 As Tony Robbins says, “It’s our decisions, not our conditions, that ultimately shape the quality of our lives.”
 When you feel defeated or frustrated, you can make the decision to take the first step toward changing your state.